What we found

 Honest gaps in our data:

-1. **Long-horizon retention impact.** Most automation projects show clear hours-reclaimed in the first 90 days.
+1. Long-horizon retention impact.
+Most automation projects show clear hours-reclaimed in the first 90 days.
 Whether those gains persist 24+ months without re-investment is something we cannot yet measure (we do not have 24-month-old engagements).
-2. **Org-design implications.** When you remove 35 hours/week of admin from a 25-person team, what do those reclaimed hours go to?
-In theory: growth + product + customers.
+2. Org-design implications.
+When you remove 35 hours/week of admin from a 25-person team, what do those reclaimed hours go to?
+In theory: growth, product, and customers.
 In practice: we do not have measurement on this yet.
-3. **Multi-LLM agent reliability.** Our agents run on Claude (primary) with Llama 3.1 8B fallback.
+3. Multi-LLM agent reliability.
+Our agents run on a frontier LLM with open-source fallback.
 Both work in isolation; we have not formally A/B-tested whether judgement quality drops materially when the fallback kicks in.
-4. **Specific industry deltas.** Legal, Real Estate, Financial Services — we have published industry-specific landing pages with hypothesised reclaim numbers, but those are extrapolated from the broader benchmark. v2 of this post will have measured industry deltas once we have 10+ paying customers spanning the major verticals.
+4. Specific industry deltas.
+Legal, Real Estate, Financial Services: we have published industry-specific landing pages with hypothesised reclaim numbers, but those are extrapolated from the broader benchmark. v2 of this post will have measured industry deltas once we have 10+ paying customers spanning the major verticals.

 Methodology footnote

-This research synthesises: - Aiprosol's own AI agent operational data (Supabase agent_log, agent_state, kpi_log — open to inspection at /studio for the founder) - The 25 n8n workflow exports in our paid Workflow Automation Playbook ($97) - The 105-tool catalogue in the AI Tools Vault ($67) and AI Tools Comparison Guide ($67) - The 200-prompt ChatGPT Business Prompt Vault ($97), categorised by function - Partner research conducted via the CPO agent across 50 SMB consultancies + agencies - Publicly available LLM pricing as of May 2026 (Claude 4.5 Sonnet at $3/$15 per M tokens; GPT-4o-mini at $0.15/$0.60; Llama via Groq at $0.05-$0.59)
+This research synthesises: - Aiprosol's own AI agent operational data (Supabase agent_log, agent_state, and kpi_log, open to inspection at /studio for the founder). - The 25 n8n workflow exports in our paid Workflow Automation Playbook ($97). - The 105-tool catalogue in the AI Tools Vault ($67) and AI Tools Comparison Guide ($67). - The 200-prompt AI Business Prompt Vault ($97), categorised by function. - Partner research conducted via the CPO agent across 50 SMB consultancies and agencies. - Publicly available LLM pricing as of May 2026 (frontier LLM at $3/$15 per M tokens; a budget LLM at $0.15/$0.60; an open-source LLM via fast inference at $0.05-$0.59).

 We will publish v2 of this report in Q4 2026 with measured outcomes from the first 10 charter customers.
-The methodology will be the same — count baseline hours, count post-automation hours, multiply by fully-loaded hourly cost — and the numbers may shift.
-We will flag every change.
+The methodology will be the same: count baseline hours, count post-automation hours, multiply by fully-loaded hourly cost.
+The numbers may shift, and we will flag every change.

 If you want to use this research, citation is welcome.
 Suggested format: